alanclayrichard/modelomics/README.md

 # modelomics

-`modelomics` is a Python package for working with protein sequences and embeddings using ESM (Evolutionary Scale Modeling) models and Biopython.
-It provides tools to extract sequences from structure files and generate embeddings.
+`modelomics` is a Python package for working with various models and tools for protein design.

-## Features
+## Current Features

 - Extract sequences from CIF structure files.
 - Generate sequence embeddings using ESM models.